Trojan armoured engineer vehicle

 The Trojan armoured engineer vehicle (AEV) is a combat engineering vehicle of the British Army.
 It is used to breach minefields and for many other tasks.
-It is currently in use with the Royal Engineers.
+It is currently in use with the Royal Engineers and as such is an AVRE.

 Design

 The Trojan armoured engineer vehicle is based on a Challenger 2 tank chassis, but lacks the main armament.
 In place of the turret, it has a large hydraulic excavator arm, which can be used to excavate areas, move obstacles, and deposit the fascine that the Trojan carries at its rear.
 The Trojan is usually also fitted with a plough on the front, which enables it to clear mines, either detonating them on contact, or pushing them out of the way to clear a safe channel for following vehicles.

 For self-defence only, it carries a 7.62mm machine gun.

 For rapid mine-clearing purposes, the Trojan can also tow a trailer carrying the Python, a rocket-propelled hose similar to the Giant Viper.
 This allows for a much quicker way of clearing a path for ground forces.
 The hose, packed with explosive, is launched across a minefield, and detonates after it hits the ground, clearing a 7-metre wide path for 230 metres.